 Take Your Poet to Work Day is coming on the third Wednesday in July.
 For 2016, that’s July 20!
 This week, meet English poet Elizabeth Barrett Browning.

-Tania Runyan gives students an idea of the types of questions they may encounter when choosing a topic for their college application essay.
+Tania Runyan gives students an idea of the types of questions they may encounter when choosing a topic for their college application essay—including a list of the current Common App questions.

 This time, we’re going to take a look at how a young man made the most of my College Essay Yes-Yes’s in his own winning application.